dennyzhang/architect.dennyzhang.com/concept/design-lock/README.md

-# Design: A Distributed Lock     :BLOG:Medium:
+# Design: A Distributed Lock     :Concept:

 ---